Veterans Disability Lawyer Helping Veterans Obtain Disability Benefits In New York and Long Island

 Cost of living adjustments change the basic benefits amounts periodically, so you’ll need to find out how much your benefits will be worth each year.
 Beginning December 1, 2017, those who are 10 percent disabled without children will receive $126.24 in monthly benefits.
 Benefits go up from there.
 For example, a veteran without children or a spouse who is 60% disabled will receive $1,038.52 monthly.
 But, a veteran who is 60 percent disabled with a spouse would receive $1,182.52.

-Because your benefits will vary based on the year when you apply, your disability rating, and your family circumstances, your best option to understand your anticipated benefits is to talk with a veterans disability lawyer in New York City or on Long Island to find out the amount of money that you are likely to receive.
+Because your benefits will vary based on the year when you apply, your disability rating, and your family circumstances, your best option to understand your anticipated benefits is to talk with a veterans disability lawyer to find out the amount of money that you are likely to receive.

 Why Hire a Veterans Disability Attorney for Your Claim in Manhattan or Long Island?

 A veterans disability attorney can provide help throughout the entire process of applying for disability benefits.
 A knowledgeable lawyer can: